-- ▶ Up to 90 of our top 200 offices are currently most exposed to chronic climate risks: 17 to drought, 30 to sea level rise, and 86 to increasing temperatures. - ► Up to 44% of current revenues are particularly exposed to chronic climate risks: 10% to drought, 14% from sea level rise, and 43% to increasing temperatures. - ► Under both scenarios, EY chronic physical risks continue to increase markedly through 2050. - ► Approximately 50,000 more EY employees could be exposed to risks from drought conditions. - ► Revenue exposed to sea-level rise and high temperatures could increase 5X, on average, under either scenario. - ► Sea level rise could threaten the viability of continuing EY operations in certain coastal locations (e.g., Bangkok, Thailand). - ► Revenue exposed to drought conditions could increase by more than 7X under either scenario.
+- Up to 44% of current revenues are particularly exposed to chronic climate risks: 10% to drought, 14% from sea level rise, and 43% to increasing temperatures. - Under both scenarios, EY chronic physical risks continue to increase markedly through 2050. - Approximately 50,000 more EY employees could be exposed to risks from drought conditions. - Revenue exposed to sea-level rise and high temperatures could increase 5X, on average, under either scenario. - Sea level rise could threaten the viability of continuing EY operations in certain coastal locations (e.g., Bangkok, Thailand). - Revenue exposed to drought conditions could increase by more than 7X under either scenario.

 EY maintains a flexible property leasing strategy to mitigate the risk of sea level rise to EY offices on coastlines.
-Agile leases allow EY to focus on three- to five-year terms instead of traditional 10- to 15-year leases.
+Agile leases allow EY to focus on three- to fiveyear terms instead of traditional 10- to 15-year leases.
 Our global real estate policies address a range of factors when determining locations for new facilities, including energy cost, availability, and climate change risks.